helidon-io/helidon/DEV-GUIDELINES.md

 # General coding rules
 1. Use unchecked Throwables - descendants of RuntimeException in API
     1. Never use RuntimeException directly - always create a descendant appropriate for your module, or use an existing exception declared in the module
     2. Our APIs should never throw a checked exception unless enforced by implemented/extended interface - e.g. when we implement a java.io.Closeable, we must declare the checked exception.
+    3. In some cases we may use existing runtime exceptions if they fit the problem (`NoSuchElementException`, `IllegalStateException`)
-1. Usage of `null` is discouraged and should not exist in any public APIs of Helidon
+2. Usage of `null` is discouraged and should not exist in any public APIs of Helidon
     1. If a method accepts a `null`, refactor it to a different approach
         - a setter: create a method to remove the field value rather than setting a `null` value (such as `host(String)` to set a host, and `unsetHost()` to revert to default value)